devops-assignment1-team1/ias-docs/README.md

 - During Sprint Planning
     1. Assign the issue to a repository
     2. Estimate the issue size
-    3. Add a priority
 - Starting Development & Branching Issues
+    1. Read and fill out the requirements for the issue
-    1. Create a branch from the issue and use it for development (e.g. 25-develop locking mechanism)
+    2. Create a branch from the issue and use it for development (e.g. 25-develop locking mechanism)
-    2. Assign the issue to yourself and move it to "In Progress"
+    3. Assign the issue to yourself and move it to "In Progress"
-    3. In the event a new branch is needed, use the same issue number (e.g. 25-new locking mechanism)
+    4. In the event a new branch is needed, use the same issue number (e.g. 25-new locking mechanism)
-    4. Under the description section of each issue, add comments to update the progress of your issue.
+    5. Under the description section of each issue, add comments to update the progress of your issue.
 Developers should only comment important information that is relevant to share to the team.
 (Subjective, don't put insignificant stuff)
 - TDD
     1. Development will be done using a Ping Pong Programming approach
-    2. Integration and System tests will be introduced after the completion of the relevant features/milestone
+    2. Integration and System tests will be introduced after every sprint
 - Merge Strategy
     1. Development of enhancements or bugs will be done in their respective branches and merged back into main when completed.
 ## Pull Requests